tmobile/magentaA11y/_checklist-web/tab-panel.md

 ## Avoid tab groups

+Tab groups are a sub-par solution used in a couple of scenarios:
+- A page has become bloated with content and the designer seeks to condense even more information into a tighter space.
+- It's also possible a product owner still believes it's the year 1999 and people don't know how to scroll.

+Either way, it's about trying to cram low quality content into a page until it becomes a high quality experience, which is not a good plan.

+### Why tab groups are problematic

 - Many people who use a screenreader don't know how to operate a tab group with the arrow keys and can miss parts of the content.
-- Tab groups are a solution used when a page has become bloated with content and designer seek to condense even more information into a tighter space.
+- It requires the screenreader user to repeatedly parse the content to consume it.
-- Interaction rates will be exceedingly low for anything but the first tab panel.
+- Interaction rates will be exceedingly low for anything but the first tab panel (like a carousel).

+### What to do instead

-- Rather than cramming more content into the page, consider breaking the page into more concise sections or separate pages.
+Rather than cramming more content into the page, consider breaking the page into more concise sections or separate pages.

 ### Still need a solution?

 - Use **radio buttons** as tabs.
 This will be easier to understand for screenreader users (as is done with this website's tabs).

+#### Wait, then why are you using tabs on this site?

+- See above: The page has become bloated with content and the designer seeks to condense even more information into a tighter space.

 ## Code examples